 The Solo Bag is brightening the future!

-After the tragic loss of his cousin, Mike Bellot created the Solo Bag — an innovative school backpack that not only provides light for reading and studying, but power for charging and mobile phones and tablets too!
+After the tragic loss of his cousin, Mike Bellot created the Solo Bag — an innovative school backpack that not only provides light for reading and studying but power for charging, too!

 “While studying in Taiwan for my Master’s degree, I received a phone call that changed my life,” Bellot told AfroTech.
 “My cousin passed away because he was studying by candlelight and had fallen asleep.
 All of this happened because he didn’t have access to electricity to study.”